magento/knowledge-base/src/Troubleshooting/General/database-errors-related-to-max_allowed_packet-on-magento.md

 ---
 title: Database errors related to max_allowed_packet on Magento
-labels: Magento Commerce Cloud,Magento Commerce,troubleshooting,2.3,queries,MySQL,database,data,errors,2.4,tables,max_allowed_packets,connection
+labels: 2.3,2.4,Magento Commerce,Magento Commerce Cloud,MySQL,connection,data,database,errors,max_allowed_packets,queries,tables,troubleshooting
 ---

 This article provides a solution for database connection errors in the ``  var/log/exception.log `` that may occur when importing a large number of products or performing another task that forces the server to handle bigger packets than set in `` max_allowed_packet `` that is larger than the default, 16MB.